 - a.
-Applicants must be U.S. citizens, permanent residents of the United States, or non-U.S. citizen students with a valid visa. - Applicants must be enrolled full-time at any NSHE institution during the time they are conducting their research.
-For the purposes of this scholarship, full-time during fall/spring is a minimum of 12 credits, and full-time during summer is a minimum of 1-3 credits - c.
-A grade point average of 3.0 is recommended on the applicant's most recent transcript. - d.
-UROP student research must be supervised by a NSHE faculty mentor. - e.
-UROP awardees must maintain their undergraduate status throughout the entire program. - f.
+U.S. citizens, permanent residents of the United States, or non-U.S. citizen students with a valid visa; - b.
+Full-time (12 or more credit hours) students at any NSHE institution during both the Fall 2015 and Spring 2016 semesters, - c.
+GPA of at least 3.0 on applicant's most recent transcript; - d.
+Supervised by a NSHE faculty mentor; and - e.
+Maintain their undergraduate status throughout the entire program. - f.
 Students having received a UROP scholarship under the current NSF EPSCoR Track 1 award are NOT eligible to apply.

-Women and members of underrepresented groups are especially encouraged to apply.
+Women and members of underrepresented groups and who are first generation and/or geographically isolated are especially encouraged to apply.
 NSF defines underrepresented groups as Alaska Natives, Native Americans, Blacks or African Americans, Hispanics, Native Hawaiians and other Pacific Islanders, and Persons with Disabilities.
-Applicants who are first generation college-going (neither of their parents graduated from college) and/or geographically isolated (separated by geographic barriers or distance) are also of special interest.

-Research areas: Students working in any area of science, technology, engineering or math (STEM) are are eligible.
+Research areas: Students working in any area of science, technology, engineering or math (STEM) are encouraged to apply.
 Fields related to solar energy, water and/or environmental research are of special interest.
 These include (but are not limited to): Biology, Civil & Environmental Engineering, Climatology, Computer Science, Ecology, Economics, Education, Environmental Studies, Geography, Hydrology, Journalism, Natural Resources, and Political Science.

-Deadline: Monday, March 7, 2016
+Deadline: Friday, October 9, 2015